Connecting thoughts

 Why Ruby on Rails?

 Ruby on Rails is our main tool for building MVPs and big web applications.
-There’s a wide array of myths about it online: that it’s old, or dead, or slow, that it’s not relevant anymore.
-We revisit our tech choice every year and we still chose Ruby on Rails.
+People say it’s old, dead, slow, that it’s not relevant anymore.
+Wrong!
 Here’s why.

 Beware of this status update